nystudio107/craft-retour/README.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Retour.

-You can also install Retour via the **Plugin Store** in the Craft AdminCP.
+You can also install Retour via the **Plugin Store** in the Craft Control Panel.

 ## Retour Overview